tonsky/tonsky.github.io/_posts/2023-04-26-humble-state.md

 What’s the incrementalization framework?
 Imagine you compute a function once, but then are asked to compute it again, with slightly different inputs.
 If you store some partial computations somewhere and can do the computation faster a second time, if the input hasn’t changed too much, then you have an incremental function.

+The way Solid/Svelte solve re-evaluation problem is by rewriting your function body.
+They try to split it into isolated pieces and insert reactive callbacks where needed.
+I’m not sure I’m a huge fan of implicit rewrites, but the goal seems noble enough to pursue.

-Now, imagine you build your UI like this: you start with some data sources, like counter “signal” (same as a variable, but reactive).
-Then you derive some “computables” from it, like “counter squared”, which is, well, counter with square function applied to it.
-Finally, UI components that display counter state and its square could be further derived from those signals.
+Now, imagine you build your UI like this: you start with some data sources, like a `counter` signal (same as a variable, but reactive).
+Then you derive some computables from it, like `squared`, which is, well, counter with square function applied to it.
+Finally, UI components that display `counter` and `squared` could be further derived from those signals.
 Something like:

 ```
 const counter      = reactive(0);